Moroccan detainee transferred out of Guantanamo Bay

-President Joe Biden’s administration has transferred its first detainee from the US military prison at Guantanamo Bay, a Moroccan man who had been imprisoned since 2002, bringing the population at the facility down to 39.
+US President Joe Biden’s administration has transferred its first detainee from the military prison at Guantanamo Bay, a Moroccan man who had been imprisoned since 2002.

-Set up to house foreign suspects following the September 11, 2001, attacks on New York and Washington, the prison came to symbolise the excesses of the US “war on terror” because of harsh interrogation methods that critics say amounted to torture.
+Set up to house foreign suspects following the September 11, 2001, attacks on New York and Washington, Guantanamo came to symbolise the excesses of the US “war on terror” because of harsh interrogation methods that critics say amounted to torture.

-Although Donald Trump kept the prison open during his four years in the White House, Mr Biden has vowed to close it.
+Although former president Donald Trump kept the prison open during his four years in the White House, Mr Biden has vowed to close it.

-Abdul Latif Nasir, who is Moroccan and 56 years old, was repatriated to Morocco.
+Abdul Latif Nasir, a 56-year-old Moroccan, was repatriated to Morocco.
 He had been cleared for release in 2016.

 U.S. State Department Spokesperson Ned Price: The United States commends the Kingdom of Morocco for its collaboration in repatriating Abdul Latif Nasir, a Moroccan citizen who had been held at the Guantanamo Bay Detention Facility.
 1/3 pic.twitter.com/goGl87hE6g